BrianHHough/BrianHHough/README.md

 # Hi there 👋 Thanks for stopping by!

-My name is Brian, and I'm a UI/UX designer, software engineer and blockchain developer.
+My name is Brian, and I'm a UI/UX designer, software engineer, and blockchain developer.
 I'm passionate about innovative technologies and how to build them.
-Whether it's developing full stack applications, websites, or something new for the web, I strive to combine stellar design with optimal UI/UX.
+Whether it's creating full stack applications, websites, or something new for the web, I combine stellar design, optimal UI/UX, and industry best practices for the tech stack.
 Ever since entering the blockchain VC space, I've been fascinated by buildable technology, fintech, and the democratization of innovation.
+Let's connect!

 ### 💻 Some of My Favorite Programming Languages: